 - 1. AGREEMENT Thoughts with which you are in firm agreement; things that make you say "Yes!" or items that inspire you to action in your life and move your spirit. - 2.
+DISAGREEMENT Thoughts in which you find dissonance; areas with which you might disagree.

+Due: March 6th

-DISAGREEMENT Thoughts in which you find dissonance; areas with which you might disagree. - 3.
-MORE THOUGHT Areas that you want to spend more time thinking about; things that make you wonder; items on which you are not sure what your stance it.
+3. MORE THOUGHT - Areas that you want to spend more time thinking about; things that make you wonder; items on which you are not sure what your stance it.

-Due: Coleman - Master Plan of Evangelism (2/11) Dean/Stewart - Together We Equip (3/24) Harrington and Absalom - Discipleship That Fits (4/21)
+Coleman - Master Plan of Evangelism (2/27)

+Dean/Stewart - Together We Equip

+or Harrington and Absalom - Discipleship That Fits (4/10)